 - Generous funding to facilitate collaborative activity – either online or in-person – between schools

 - Fully-funded professional learning: delivered in a way that suits you and your setting

 - Accreditation through the British Council’s International School Award.

 Don’t just take our word for it!

-Click on the links below to read and hear more about the programme from schools and teachers who’ve already taken part; as well as thoughts from other educators:
+Click on the links below to read and hear more about the programme from schools and teachers who took part; as well as thoughts from other educators:

 - Watch our webinar – find all you need to know about the programme and hear from other schools!